Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Tracking accuracy analysis

-\end{theorem} \begin{proof} See Appendix~C. \end{proof} Theorem~\ref{T2} presents the expected instantaneous regret of Algorithm 1 when the objective functions are convex.
-However, analyzing parameter tracking error is challenging for convex objective functions due to possible existence of multiple optimal solutions with identical gradients.
-In such cases, the gradients' change does not provide sufficient information to establish an upper bound on the parameter tracking error.
+for all $t>0$, where the rate $\beta$ satisfies $\beta=\frac{1-v}{2}$. \end{theorem} \begin{proof} See Appendix~D. \end{proof} Theorem~\ref{T2} presents the expected instantaneous regret of Algorithm 1 when the objective functions are convex.
+However, analyzing parameter tracking errors is challenging for convex objective functions due to the possible existence of multiple optimal solutions with identical gradients.
+In such cases, the gradient's change does not provide sufficient information to establish an upper bound on the parameter tracking error.